ianmandap/ianmandap/README.md

 # Hi, I'm Ian!

-I'm a Tax CPA turned web developer from the Philippines.
-I mainly code using Ruby on Rails and JavaScript, but I am always learning.
-Currently, I am building a Ruby on Rails [social media app](http://character-archiver.herokuapp.com/) specifically for sharing Dungeons and Dragons (D&D) Character backstories.
+I'm a Ruby on Rails and ReactJS Software Developer and was previously a Tax Certified Public Accountant for 2.5 years.
+I'm enjoying the coding life now 👨‍💻

 ## ✉️ Contact